 Potential Risks & Side Effects of Giving CBD to Your Pet

-CBD is safe for both humans and pets.
+Many enjoy CBD – both humans and pets.
 However, you still need to be aware of potential risks that may exist.
 In most cases, side effects experienced from CBD are minor and not severe – provided you are careful about how much you administer to your pet.
 Similarly to humans, here is what you need to look out for when giving CBD to your furry friend.

 - Dry mouth: CBD can decrease the production of saliva; your dog may get very thirsty and need more to drink.
 Therefore, be sure to keep a bowl of fresh water nearby and easily accessible.